mahesh-panchal/nextflow-novice/_episodes/06-software.md

 Ideally, package management should be handled in the configuration file rather than in the nextflow script.
 This allows users to tailor software execution to their computing environment.

+> ## Reproducibility
+>
+> Software results can vary depending depending on the execution
+> environment.
+In order to ensure reproducibility and cross-plaform
+> compatibility across many infrastructures, the use of container
+> technology is recommended.
+In the absence of a suitable container
+> technology, conda is recommended to manage software installation
+> and dependancies.
+Although modules and self installed tools are
+> supported, they do not enable ease of use across platforms,
+> creating a potentially high barrier to using the workflow.
+{: .callout}

 ## Environment Modules